CH101 - The Fourth Century

 In 324 AD the temporary truce between Licinius and Constantine came to an end.
 Constantine defeated Licinius in battle and became the sole ruler of the Roman Empire.
 Almost immediately Constantine began receiving reports that the bishops and churches in Egypt were in disarray.
 He had been told about the conflict between Alexander, the bishop of Alexandria, and Arius, a presbyter.

-Constantine had begun to see himself as something like Plato's philosopher-King, the emperor who was also the spiritual leader of the Church.
-He had tried to help solve the Donatist crisis and now he was distressed with the Arian crisis in Egypt.
+Constantine had tried to help solve the Donatist crisis and now he was distressed with the Arian crisis in Egypt.
 He dispatched Hosius, a bishop from Spain, to try to reconcile Alexander and Arius.
 In addition, Constantine determined to call a "worldwide" council to bring peace to the Church.

 Messengers were sent all around the empire, inviting (or directing) bishops to come to a monumental council.
 Initially the council was slated to be in Ancyra, but Constantine moved it to his summer retreat in Nicea.
 Around 220 bishops attended, mostly from the eastern churches.
 Only around eight officials came from western churches - Rome sent only two presbyters.

 The council began with a solemn ceremony in the great hall.
 The bishops were all seated in rows of chairs lined along the walls.
 There was a throne at one end of the hall, obviously for emperor, and a small fire pit, like an altar, sitting in the middle of the hall.
 An attendant entered, then another, then a third.
 Then one of the attendants gave a sign and all of the bishops stood.
 Emperor Constantine entered the hall clothed in purple.
 A very tall man with a huge head, Constantine moved with the ease of an athlete-warrior.
 He walked with his gaze slightly downcast to the ground which seemed to indicate an imperial air combined with a kind of humility.
-Once Constantine reached his seat he looked around wanting the bishops to be seated.
+Once Constantine reached his seat he looked around, wanting the bishops to be seated.
 The bishops motioned for the emperor to sit first, a show of respect.
 Finally, Constantine seated himself with the bishops following his lead.

 A statement was read (perhaps written by emperor) welcoming the bishops and rejoicing that the empire had come to peace.
 Now it was the intention of the emperor that the Church of the Lord be filled with peace.
 Rufinus records that Constantine had an attendant bring in an armful of scrolls and letters sent to him from all over the empire.
 It was announced that these communications were letters of accusations and complaints sent by bishops against other bishops.
 Constantine then let the bishops know that he had not read any of them and instructed his attendant to burn them on the altar, saying that he wanted all grievances settled during their council.